Assertiveness is in the Eye of the Beholder

 Instrumental Goals (I need a pay raise) - also referred to as content goals - involve the distribution of resources and how we want them to be distributed.
 “These goals influence communication in ways that attempt to get the receiver to deliver what the source asks for” as Canary, Cody, Manusov explain in their book.
 (4)

 Relational Goals (I want to stay friends or at least on good terms with the other) involve how we want to affiliate with others, how we want to treat others and how we want to be treated by them.
-These goals often elicit more emotions as they are very personal.
+These goals often elicit more emotions, as they are very personal.

-The first step is to understand in detail what your instrumental and relational goals are and what the goals are of the person who will be on the receiving end of your assertive behavior.
-This requires well developed strategic mentalizing competencies that help you to infer the mental states (affect, desires, beliefs and knowledge) of yourself and others from which you can deduce intentions and motivations.
+The first step is to understand in detail what your instrumental and relational goals are and what the goals of the person who will be on the receiving end of your assertive behavior are.
+This requires well developed strategic mentalizing competencies that help you to infer the mental states (affect, desires, beliefs and knowledge) of yourself and others, from which you can deduce intentions and motivations.
 In other words, you need to understand what is going on in your own mind and in the minds of others to be able to select the most appropriate and effective verbal and nonverbal behavior to attain your goals.

-Curiously, mentalizing about the person who will be on the receiving end of the newly learned assertiveness skills is often not included as part of assertiveness training.
+Curiously, mentalizing about the person who will be on the receiving end of the newly-learned assertiveness skills is often not included as part of assertiveness training.

 Affective mentalizing is critical, as high levels of affective arousal take mentalizing off line, making people focus on themselves instead of trying to take each other's perspective.
-Needless to say, this polarization will hinder you in your attempts to attain a satisfying outcome.
+Needless to say, this polarization will hinder you in your attempts to attain a mutually satisfying outcome.
 Moreover, it can cause irreparable damage to a relationship.

 In sum, our mental states are always embedded within the context, and influenced by our cultural background and upbringing.
 In addition, they are influenced by our temperament and personality.